sbravo15/FinancialCrisis_jpnb/README.md

-# Worst 5 Financial Crisis of the last century
+# The Great Recession 2008
-This project aim is to explore and visualize the worst five financial crisis of the last century through a Jupyter Notebook.
+This project aims to explore and visualize different economic indicators leading to the financial crisis of 2008.

-Making use of different packages like pandas, matlib etc.
+We'll be making use of different packages like pandas, matlib etc.